Aetna Medicare Supplement Plans – F, G & N Benefits & Rates

 Understanding Popular Aetna Medicare Supplement Plans

-In most areas, you can choose between several different Medicare Supplement plans that all conform to the standard benefits that Medicare has outlined.
+In most areas, you can choose between several different Medicare Supplement plans that all conform to the standard Medicare benefits that have been put in place by Medicare.
 Insurers may not offer every supplement in each local area.
 Naturally, your rates will be higher if you choose a plan with more robust benefits.
 At the same time, broader coverage might save you money in some cases when you need to use your plan for a hospital stay, to visit a specialist, and so on.
 Other things that could affect how much you have to pay could include your age, when you apply for a Medicare Supplement, and where you live.

-To help you compare your options, this section describes the most popular Aetna Medicare Supplement plans:
+To help you compare your options, this section describes the most popular Aetna Medicare Supplement plans that people choose to use along with Medicare Part A and Medicare Part B:

 According to CSG Actuarial, around 40 percent of people who buy supplements have chosen Medicare Plan F. This far outdistances the popularity of any of the other Medicare Supplement plans.
 This might surprise some people because Aetna Medicare Supplement plan F also costs the most.
 However, retirees who want a robust plan that should eliminate most out-of-pocket expenses and make medical costs predictable may be wise to take this set-and-forget option.

 With Aetna Medigap plan F, you get coverage for all of the gaps in payment left by Original Medicare.
-This even includes coverage for urgent care out of the country and for charges that exceed Medicare allowances.
+This even includes coverage for foreign travel emergencies and for charges that exceed Medicare allowances.
 Yes, the premium may be higher; but you might balance that against the freedom to select the best doctors and very healthy benefits.
-If you want to travel outside of your local area, you’re likely to find it easier to use your supplement than to use network-based insurance.
+If you want to travel outside of your local area, you’re likely to find it easier to use your supplement than to use Plan C, which often has network restrictions and plan limits for areas of coverage.

 In the past few years, Aetna Medigap plan G has been rising in popularity.
-Recent reports showed that about 13 percent of Medicare Supplement plans sold were Medicare plan G. The only difference between Aetna plan G and Aetna Medicare Supplement plan F is that plan G doesn’t pay for the Part B deductible.
+Recent reports showed that about 13 percent of Medicare Supplement plans sold were Medicare plan G. The only difference between Aetna Medicare Supplement plan G and plan F is that plan G doesn’t pay for the Part B deductible.
 This past year, the annual deductible for Part B is $183.

 These are some highlights of Aetna Medicare Supplement Plan N when compared to Plan F:

-- Plan N imposes more cost-sharing.
-Examples include modest copays for trips to the doctor or some trips to an emergency room.
+- Medigap Plan N imposes more cost-sharing.
+Examples include $20 copays for trips to the doctor or a $50 copay to an emergency room.

 - It doesn’t pay for excess charges or the Part B deductible.
 You will probably want to be sure that your medical providers take Medicare Assignment.